salehsiam/salehsiam/README.md

 - 📚 **Currently Learning:** Next.js – It's all about server-side rendering and static sites!
 - 🎯 **My Goal:** To build high-performance, full-stack applications with clean, maintainable code.
 - 🕒 **Fun Fact:** I debug better at 3 AM than I do during the day.
 The night is my coding playground! 🌙
+- 💡 **Passion:** Turning complex problems into simple, elegant solutions with code.

 ---